Biarritz of the North

 In 1831 the population of North Berwick numbered 1,824, the Royal Burgh and West Gate (1100) and the landward area (724).
 During 1832, sixteen cases of Asiatic Cholera were diagnosed in the town, the first seven died and the others survived with primitive medicine and prayer.
+During the cholera epidemic the Council Chambers were utilised as a hospital.
 The same year the Surveyor of Taxes described North Berwick as a small decayed Burgh with little or no trade, situated on a low sandy plain on the shores of the German Ocean.
-'It appears to have been long quite stationary and there seems no reason to anticipate any alteration of its character in this respect.'
+In 1834 the North Road (Forth Street) and South Road (Kirkports) were constructed and laid out with tarmacadam.

-The laying of a single-track railway line by the North British Railway Company in 1850 was to herald a dramatic change in the Burgh's fortunes.
+The laying of a single-track railway line from Drem to North Berwick by the North British Railway Company in 1850 was to herald a dramatic change in the Burgh's fortunes.
 The town became more accessible to visitors, attracted by the healthy aspect of sea-bathing, golfing and the scenic views.
 At this time the only other connection with Edinburgh was a coach with two horses.

-The original single-track line was opened in August 1849, and terminated at Williamstone Farm where a temporary wooden platform was erected.
+The plans for the branch line were drawn up in 1846 and a single-track line was opened in August 1849 which terminated at Williamstone Farm where a temporary wooden platform was erected.
 The passengers were then conveyed by horse drawn carriage to North Berwick.
 The cutting beyond Williamstone was completed the following year and the rock used to construct new railway stations at Dirleton and North Berwick.

 The North Berwick station had a single platform virtually on the same site as the present station.
 The facilities were rudimentary including a small track engine shed and a private siding for the lime works at the Rhodes Farm.
+The only train for businessmen was at 8am which arrived in Edinburgh at 9.40am.
+The evening train stopped at Drem where the passengers had to wait for 30 or 40 minutes.
+Suitcases and golf clubs where secured on the roof of the carriage.
 The goods yard was gradually improved with a cattle loading bank, and a coal store.
 The outward trains carried large quantities of fish, grain, potatoes, and even guano from the Bass Rock.

 In 1894 the North Berwick station was extensively rebuilt with a second platform, waiting rooms, telegraph office, concourse and new frontage constructed.
 Together with a goods shed, weigh house, stables, engine shed and signal box situated beside the bridge over Ware Road.